kubesphere/kubekey/README.md

 * "create cluster" will use the default file config.yaml under the current folder.
 * If the file config.yaml does not exist, the command will create an allinone environemt on the machine itself.
-* You also can specify the file that could be a different filename, or in different folder, or even from a remote repo.
+* You also can specify the file that could be a different filename, or in different folder, or even from a remote repo (This feature currently is not supported).
   * ./kk create cluster -f ~/myfolder/abc.yaml
-  * ./kk create cluster -f https://github.com/kubesphere/kubekey/docs/config-example.md
+  * ./kk create cluster -f <https://github.com/kubesphere/kubekey/docs/config-example.md> # Will supported in next version

 ```shell script
 ./kk create cluster